Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Experiment

-Identifying common neighbors starts by looking at each neighbor of a selected node, followed by inspecting incident edges to confirm or reject a connection to another selected node.
-Let $u, v$ be the two selected nodes.
-Let $w$ be a common neighbor of $u, v$ with $w \in N_{uv}$, the set of common neighbors, and $u \neq w \neq v$.
-Further, let $E_{uv}$ be the set of incident edges among $w$ and $u,v$.
-For noticeable degree differences, one should start from $u$, given $deg(u) \leq deg(v)$, to reduce the overall number of inspections.
-This should then be followed by an exhaustive inspection of neighbors of $u$ to identify $w$.
-A competing tendency, though less optimal, is to discretize the topological search space into concentric ROI over $\Gamma$.
-The likelihood a ROI contains $w$ is proportional to the closeness to $u,v$.
-To interpret closeness, one starts from the closest point $o$ to $u, v$, which is the mid-point of the segment $\overline{uv}$ from $u$ to $v$ in the layout $\Gamma$.
-In both cases, traversing common neighbors is estimated via geodesic distances in the ROI, where for the optimal strategy this represents the lower bound that guarantees a correct solution.
-Prior empirical evidence linking geodesics and counting common neighbors is lacking~\cite{burch2020state}.
+Based on the~task's topology~(\textit{Common~neighbors}), a minimum number of inspections are required to complete the task.
+One has to look at each neighbor and then inspect this neighbor's incident edges.
+Let $u, v$ be the two selected nodes, we denote by $N_{uv}$ the set of common neighbors of $u$ and $v$.
+Let $w$ be a common neighbor of $u, v$ such that $u \neq w \neq v$.
+Let $E_{uv}$ be the set of edges connecting $u$ and $v$ to their common neighbors.
+To reduce the number of inspections, one starts from $u$, assuming $deg(u) \leq deg(v)$.
+This strategy focuses on the lower-degree node.
+A competing strategy is to rely on the layout $\Gamma(G)$ and discretize the search space.
+Assuming a uniform ROI, the likelihood that a ROI contains $w$ is proportional to its closeness to $u,v$.
+To define ``closeness'', we could estimate the geodesic distance to the closest point $o$ to both $u, v$, which is the mid-point of the segment $\overline{uv}$.
+In fact, traversing in both strategies is estimated via geodesic distances to represent the lower bound that guarantees a correct solution.
+Empirical evidence linking geodesics and common neighbors is, however, still lacking~\cite{burch2020state}.

-Therewith, any measure of instance complexity should account for 1)~the optimal strategy, based on the closeness of $w$ to $u, v$; and 2)~finding $w$ using the latter, sub-optimal strategy, where a higher cost is given to far $w$ that are easier to overlook.
-Let construct a sphere $S_{uv} = (o, \frac{||u - v||}{2})$ around $u$ and $v$, with center $o$ and radius, the distance $\frac{||u - v||}{2}$ to $u$ and $v$.
-Is $w$ inside $S_{uv}$, $w$ is geometrically between $u$ and $v$ and falls in sight while looking at both.
-In this case, finding $w$ is easier.
-Is $w$ outside $S_{uv}$, the position of $w$ is asymmetrical to $u$ or $v$ (or equally further away).
-Additional (or longer) searches are needed to find $w$, and its incident edges may not be immediately traceable.
-To quantify the signal instance complexity of Task 1, we propose $\xi_1(\Gamma)$:
+A task instance complexity measure for Task~1 should~therefore account for: 1)~the closeness of $w$ to $u$ and $v$, and 2)~far $w$ which may be easier to over\-look.
+Let us construct a sphere $S_{uv}$ around $u$ and $v$, with center $o$ and radius the distance $\frac{||u - v||}{2}$.
+If $w$ is inside $S_{uv}$, $w$ is geometrically between $u$ and $v$ and it falls in sight while looking at both:~finding $w$ is easy.
+If $w$ is outside $S_{uv}$, additional (or longer) searches are needed to find $w$ and its incident edges may not be easily traceable.
+For the signal instance complexity of Task~1, we propose: